dpopkov/learntesting/junitia/notes.md

 The notion of an API contract arises from the practice of Design by Contract, popularized by the Eiffel programming language (http://archive.eiffel.com/doc/manuals/technology/contract).

 __Core principle of unit testing__ - "Any program feature without an automated test simply doesn't exist."
 (Kent Beck, Extreme Programming Explained)

+__Test-driven development (TDD)__ - A programming practice that instructs developers to write test first and then write the code that makes the software pass those tests.
+Then the developer examines the code and refactors it to clean up any mess or improve things.
+The goal of TDD is clean code that works.

+__Stub__ - A piece of code that is inserted at runtime in place of the real code to isolate the caller from the real implementation.
+The intent is to replace a complex behavior with a simpler one that allows independent testing of some part of the real code.